 Fellows may not miss more than 16 hours of the Live Sessions.
-As part of these 16 hours, Fellows may not miss more than one of the planned three in-person dates.
 Before applying, please carefully review the dates of the Fellowship to ensure you do not already have conflicts with more than three Fellowship dates.

 Consistent attendance and engagement in the Fellowship sessions and all related activities are key to building the kinds of relationships that will support a positive and respectful learning environment.
 Fellows are expected to reserve all Fellowship dates, attend consistently, and abide by the Fellowship the attendance and participation policies.